GeekyYouthsInfo/geekyyouthsinfo.github.io/README.md

 **Made with ❤️ by TheGeeksInfo Team**

-*Bridging the gap between classroom and industry, one student at a time.*
+*Bridging the gap between business and technology, one student at a time.*